Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 Eastern Blue Groper Wrasse, Cabbage Tree Bay, Manly

-Eastern Blue Groper Wrasse cruising through the kelp
+Eastern Blue Groper Wrasse navigating through the kelp

 Maori Wrasse, Cabbage Tree Bay